trynova/website/pages/blog/garbage-collection-is-contrarian.md

 This is then the problem: upon receiving a contravariant reference and a proof parameter, you must trust whoever called you to have given you valid proof and, importantly, _to not have made a mistake_!
-I'll say that again: contravariant references as a parameter (and as a return value) require callers to not have made a mistake!
-This has been called "profoundly un-Rusty", and that's not wrong to say.
-Hence the need for passing in parameter lifetimes that end within the
-callee: with that we could (somehow) pass the contravariant reference in with its lifetime bound to the proof value's existence, and then that would enable us to escape the curse of having to assume no one makes mistakes.
+I'll say that again: contravariant references as a parameter (and as a return value too) require callers (or callees) to not have made a mistake!
+This has been called "profoundly un-Rusty", and that's not wrong to say as this completely wrecks the idea of local reasoning that is so fundamental to Rust's excellence.
+Hence the need for passing in parameter lifetimes that end within the callee: with that we could (somehow) pass the contravariant reference in with its lifetime bound to the proof value's existence, and that would then enable us to escape the curse of having to assume no one makes mistakes.
 As we well know, mistakes always happen.

-That being said, this fundamental unsafety of contravariant references is not a critical issue as long as you take it into account: in Nova we do not rely on our handles being mistake-free, which means that we always check that them for validity before using them for reads.
-A mistake with handles leads to either a bounds check induced panic, or to one JavaScript value changing into another one of the same type.
-The former is unfortunate but safe, the latter is absolutely a bad thing to happen and constitutes JavaScript language-wise "undefined behaviour": at worst this could be utilised as an attack vector against a JavaScript runtime running Nova, so this is not a good thing generally.
+That being said, this fundamental unsafety of contravariant references is not a blocker as long as you take it into account: in Nova we do not rely on our handles being mistake-free, which means that we always check their validity before using them for reads.
+A mistake with handles then leads to either a bounds check induced panic, or to one JavaScript value changing into another one of the same type.
+The former is unfortunate but safe, the latter is absolutely a bad thing to happen and constitutes JavaScript language-wise "undefined behaviour": at worst this could be utilised as an attack vector against a JavaScript runtime running Nova, so this is not a good thing generally, but it is also not an immediate guarantee of Rust undefined behaviour happening and leading to the end of all that is pure and holy.
 If need be, we can also check against this using generational handles: we luckily also have 24 unused bits in heap handles that we could use for that purpose.

 ## On the double?
 On the contrary!

-It's time to start thinking about what this means in terms of the Nova JavaScript engine.
+It's time to start thinking about what this concretely means for the Nova JavaScript engine.
 It is clear that contravariant handles is what we will have: they match the actual semantics of garbage collection, and their big unsafety downside is something that we already have to deal with.
-So while I have some more stones to turn and tires to kick before I'm fully ready to commit, it does seem like Nova's JavaScript Values are in for a big change in the near future!
-There are some excellent things that come from this change, first and foremost being that a lot of the `.unbind()` and `.bind(gc.nogc())` calls of the engine will disappear.
+So while I have some more stones to turn and tires to kick before I'm fully ready to start working, it does seem like Nova's JavaScript Values are in for a big change in the near future!
+There are some excellent things that come from this change.
 Let's take an example; this is some code from the engine today:

 ```rust
 pub(crate) fn set<'a>(